Boiling water reactor: Reactor core

 A modern BWR fuel assembly comprises 74 to 100 fuel rods, and there are up to approximately 800 assemblies in a reactor core, holding up to approximately 140 short tons of low-enriched uranium.
 The number of fuel assemblies in a specific reactor is based on considerations of desired reactor power output, reactor core size and reactor power density.

 Safety systems

-A modern reactor has many safety systems that are designed with a defence in depth philosophy, which is a design philosophy that is integrated throughout construction and commissioning.

-A BWR is similar to a pressurized water reactor (PWR) in that the reactor will continue to produce heat even after the fission reactions have stopped, which could make a core damage incident possible.
-This heat is produced by the radioactive decay of fission products and materials that have been activated by neutron absorption.
-BWRs contain multiple safety systems for cooling the core after emergency shut down.
+In order to be considered safe, nuclear reactors must at all time comply with the fundamental nuclear safety functions: